SzahnDhore/Helper-of-language/README.md

 Functions and stuff
 -------------------

-These functions are available to you after setting up the system.

 The following descriptions and examples assumes a variable name of `$lang` for the class and that all settings are at their default.

 ### `$lang->phrase('foo')`
-Echoes the phrase corresponding to the keyword "foo".
+Returns the phrase corresponding to the keyword "foo".

-If you need to, you can tell the function to return the string instead of echoing it by setting a second argument to `false`, like so: `$lang->phrase('foo',false)`

-##### Order of logic
-1. Checks `$_GET` to see if there is a specified language.
-If `$_GET` isn't set, the default language is used.
-2. Looks up the keyword.
-	* If the keyword can't be found in the phrasebook for the specified language, the phrasebook for the default language is used.
-	* If the keyword can't be found in the phrasebook for the default language, the `nophrase` error string in the settings is used.
-3. Echoes or return the value.

 ### `$lang->langlist()`
-Echoes a list of currently installed languages.
+Returns a list of currently installed languages.
+The list is an unordered list in HTML without line breaks or indentation.

 You can add images to the image directory and have the system fetch them as well.
 Each image should be in PNG-format and have the same filename as the ISO639-3 code of the corresponding language.
-So if you, for example, want a swedish flag to be displayed in the list you add a file named "swe.png" to the directory named "images" and call the function using the argument `true`, like so: `$lang->langlist(true)`
+So if you, for example, want a swedish flag to be displayed in the list, you add a PNG-file named "swe.png" to the directory named "images" and call the function using the argument `true`, like so: `$lang->langlist(true)`

-For the sake of accessibility you cannot return a list without text.
+You cannot return a list without the text.
 If you only want to display the images you should instead hide the text using CSS.

 ### `$lang->langcode()`
-Echoes the ISO639 language code for the currently used language.
+Returns the ISO639 language code for the currently used language.

-By default, the ISO639-1 code is echoed.
-This is done because HTML uses that code and therefore it is the version you will most often need.
-You can specify that you want to return the code instead of echoing it by setting the first argument to `false` and that you want the ISO639-3 code instead of ISO639-1 by setting the second argument to `3`.
-Like so: `$lang->langlist(false,3)`
+By default, the ISO639-1 code is returned.
+This is because HTML normally uses that code and is therefore the version you will most often need.
+You can specify that you want the ISO639-3 code instead of ISO639-1 by setting the argument to `3`.
+Like so: `$lang->langlist(3)`

 To do
 -----

 * Add option to turn off fallback language.
 Makes it easier to spot untranslated phrases.
-* Add other way than $_GET of setting the language.
+* Add other way than $_GET to set the language.
 Will look into using the session variable and cookies.
-* Change the default behavior from directly echoing the phrase to simply returning it.
-	* Remove the then obsolete option to return string.
 * Look into how to best return more information about a language, such as text direction.
 * Possibility to apply stuff to returned strings.
 Both globally and individually.
-* Review the settings and remove superflous options.
 * Add method of supporting varibles in string.